J.J. Deal and Son Carriage Factory: The Deal Motor Vehicle Company

 In 1890 George motorized one of Deal's buggies and used is as his personal car.
 According to some sources, George is believed to have motorized a few more buggies for customers.
 The company called these motorized buggies the Autobuggy.
 They are also believed to have motorized some wagon for use as trucks.
 None of these survive.

 In 1908 company was reorganized under the name of the Deal Motor Vehicle Company and began making their own automobiles.
 By 1910, the number of workers had increased to 140.
 Several models of the Deal Automobile were manufactured from 1908 until 1911, with costs ranging from about US$950 to US$1,250.
 All models had a four-cylinder engine with 30 hp.
 The Model S was available from 1908 to 1910 for a base price of US$950.
 The vehicle was an open runabout with four seats, but no doors.
-It had a wheelbase of 259cm and solid rubber tires.
+It had a wheelbase of 259 cm and solid rubber tires.

 In 1911 the Model S was rebranded as the Model C The vehicle was bodied as a four-seater Surrey and sold for US$1,000.
 The Model R also debuted that year.
-The Model Rs chassis was slightly extended and had a 264cm wheelbase.
+The Model Rs chassis was slightly extended and had a 264 cm wheelbase.
 It was an open touring car with seating for five people and sold for US$1,250.

 As of 2015, only two Deal automobiles were known to exist.
-One, formerly located at Harrah’s Casino in Las Vegas, was sold to a private collector.
+One, formerly located at Harrah's Casino in Las Vegas, was sold to a private collector.
 The other was on display in the Jonesville City Building in Jonesville.